Deep RL with Hierarchical Action Exploration for Dialogue Generation: Experiments

 \subsection{Corpus}

 We evaluated our approach on the DailyDialog dataset, which was crawled from websites that serve English dialogue in daily life.
 This dataset is human-rewritten and manually labeled with communication intention and emotion.
-We referred to its labels of act and emotion for assigning the reward (2) and (4) designed in Section 2.3 to each response.
-This dataset contains 11,118 / 1,000 / 1,000 multi-turn dialogues for train / test / dev, and we used the set of train and dev for Q-function training and agents fine-tuning, the set of test for evaluation and discussion.
+We referred to its labels of action and emotion for assigning rewards (2) and (4) designed in Section 2.3 to each response.
+This dataset contains 11,118 / 1,000 / 1,000 multi-turn dialogues for train / test / dev, respectively.
+We used the set of train and dev for Q-function training and fine-tuning agents and the set of test for evaluation and discussion.